 So important, C-NET CDCDP Training reports the cost of cabling when building a new data center is 5% to 6% of the overall expense, when running point to point connections.

 Other considerations are cabling topologies like spine and leaf and the ability to connect current generation optics (40G and 100G) and next generation optics (200G and 400G) with Multi-Path.
-Sure the cost of cabling will increase, we are not denying that, but layer one cabling infrastructure provides the quality and performance necessary to make a company’s technology investments worthwhile.
+Sure the cost of cabling will increase.
+We are not denying that, but layer one cabling infrastructure provides the quality and performance necessary to make a company’s technology investments worthwhile from an operational and financial standpoint.

 Check out three of the most important steps to move your infrastructure from point-to-point cabling to structured cabling solutions.